thnguyendev/phpcore/README.md

 4. Is it too simple?
 Run your project and use below Url in a browser to see your work.
     * http://[your host]/project
 ## RedBeanPHP and SQLite
 This example desmonstrates how your PHPWebCore app work with databases.
 We use RedBeanPHP and SQLite because it is so easy to included to your app.
-Just make sure you have SQLite enabled in "php.ini".
-    > extension=pdo_sqlite
-    > extension=sqlite3
-1. Before we continue, let's make sure you created your PHPWebCore and update composer.json to include RedBeanPHP to your app and run update command from Composer
+1. Before we continue, let's make sure you have SQLite enabled in PHP, created your PHPWebCore and update composer.json to include RedBeanPHP to your app then run update command from Composer
+    * php.ini
+    ```shell
+    extension=pdo_sqlite
+    extension=sqlite3
+    ```
     * composer.json
     ```json
     {